 The 4 P's of Marketing

-- Product - What you are offering in the marketplace and how it is different than competitors.
+- Product: What are you offering in the marketplace and how is it different from competitors?

-- Promotion - Where will you be promoting your product?
+- Promotion: Where will you be promoting your product?
 Through online advertising?
 Email marketing?
 Blogging?
-Ensure that each avenue selected will truly impact your revenue.
+Ensure that each avenue selected will positively impact your revenue.

 Channels

 What channels will you use to reach your audience?
 Where are they most active?
-Ask your personas which channels they are on. -
+Where do they seek advice?
+Ask your personas which channels they are on.

 Social Media Plan